Eileen HershenovDemocracy Initiatives

 As Senior Vice President, Democracy Initiatives, Eileen Hershenov develops thought leadership and strategies for ADL's fight against authoritarianism and illiberalism in addition to leading ADL’s emerging litigation capacity.
 She also oversees ADL’s civil rights team, cross-organizational work on tech policy, the Civil Society Fellowship (a partnership between ADL and the Aspen Institute), and the library and archives work.

 Eileen joined ADL in 2018 after serving as General Counsel (GC) for several of the nation’s leading mission-driven not-for-profits.
-Directly prior to coming to the ADL, she served as GC and head of public policy for the Wikimedia Foundation, which operates Wikipedia, the fifth-most visited internet site.
+Directly prior to coming to the ADL, she served as GC and head of public policy for the Wikimedia Foundation, which operates Wikipedia, one of the top ten global internet sites.
 Prior to that, she was GC at Consumer Reports and before that, GC at the Open Society Foundations.
-Eileen began her legal career clerking for a NY federal district court judge, worked for the ACLU, and then spent three years at the law firm Morrison & Foerster, where among other things, she litigated cases supporting racial justice and the rights of immigrants, the LGBTQ+ community, and also litigated and lobbied in the intersection of civil rights and national security.
+Eileen began her legal career clerking for a NY federal district court judge, litigated as an attorney with the ACLU, and then spent three years at the law firm Morrison & Foerster, where among other things, she brought cases supporting racial justice and the rights of women, immigrants, and the LGBTQ+ community, and also litigated and lobbied in the intersection of civil rights and national security.